 The Company's current investments are all highly liquid investments with a maturity of three months or less when acquired and are, therefore, considered cash equivalents.
 The Company's current investments are comprised of fixed income securities, primarily commercial paper, and a money market fund.
 These investments are classified as available-for-sale.
 These securities are recorded at fair value, and unrealized holding gains and losses are recorded, net of tax, as a separate component of accumulated other comprehensive income.
-Investments in fixed income securities with remaining maturities of less than one year and those identified by management at the time of purchase for funding operations in less than one year are classified as long-term assets.
+Investments in fixed income securities with remaining maturities of less than one year and those identified by management at the time of purchase for funding operations in less than one year that management has not identified at the time of purchase for funding operations in less than one year are classified as long-term assets.
 Unrealized losses are charged against net earnings when a decline in fair value is determined to be other than temporary.
 Management reviews several factors to determine whether a loss is other than temporary, such as the length of time a security is in an unrealized loss position, the extent to which fair value is less than amortized cost, the impact of changing interest rates in the short and long term, and the Company's intent and ability to hold the security for a period of time sufficient to allow for any anticipated recovery in fair value.
 The Company determines the cost of each security sold and each amount reclassified out of accumulated other comprehensive income into earnings using the specific identification method.
 Purchases and sales are recorded on a settlement date basis.